 The Real Shock: Cost

-Recently Finn needed to be seen for an abscess on his foot.
-They examined him, took a sample, gave him a shot for pain and an antibiotic shot.
-Then they sent the sample to the lab to make sure there were no further concerns.
-We paid €35!
-That's it.
+Finn needed to be seen for an abscess on his foot.
+They examined him, took a blood sample, gave him a shot for pain and an antibiotic shot, then sent the sample to the lab.
+We paid €35.
+That’s it.

 Dog Food